Shopping Cart

 T875922097024-37-6

-UGT1A1-IN-1 (compound 2) acts as a non-competitive inhibitor of UGT1A1, effectively inhibiting the 1-O-glucuronidation process mediated by UGT1A1 with a Ki value of 5.02 μM.
-This compound binds to the same ligand-binding site on UGT1A1 as bilirubin and additionally functions as a 'turn-on' fluorescent probe substrate for UGT1A1 [1].
+UGT1A1-IN-1 (Compound 2) is a non-competitive inhibitor of UGT1A1 (UDP-glucuronosyltransferase 1A1).
+It inhibits the 1-O-glucuronidation process mediated by UGT1A1 with an IC50 of 1.33 μM and a Ki value of 5.02 μM.
+UGT1A1-IN-1 binds to UGT1A1 at the same ligand-binding site as Bilirubin.
+Additionally, it displays favorable reactivity in human liver microsomes (HLM) and serves as a practical, high-affinity fluorescent probe substrate for UGT1A1, facilitating the study of bilirubin metabolism disorders and enzyme activity.

 Size